bw0rth/pync/docs/source/talking-to-servers.rst

       with open('email_template.txt', 'rb') as f:
           pync('-C smtp.example.com 25', stdin=f)

-| SMTP requires lines to be terminated with a carriage return (CR)
+| SMTP typically requires lines to be terminated with a carriage return (CR)
   line feed (LF) sequence (\\r\\n).
 | The -C flag tells **pync** to replace all LF characters (\\n) with CRLF characters instead (\\r\\n).